CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, so many electronics stores need to show liability coverage when signing or renewing space in a mall, strip mall, retail district, or business park.
+• Most commercial leases in New Jersey require proof of general liability coverage, so many electronics stores need to show liability coverage when signing or renewing space in a mall, strip mall, retail district, or business park.

 Common Claims for Electronics Store Businesses in New Jersey